Thavarshan/gym/README.md

 ### Releases

-Similar to static code analysis service the CI pipeline also performs an action where the application on successful testing build for release or regular usage by end-user.
-The service produces a usable executable files for both `Unix` and `Windows` platforms.
+Similar to static code analysis service the CI pipeline also performs an action where the application on successful testing builds for release or regular usage by end-user.
+The service produces usable executable files for both `Unix` and `Windows` platforms.

 #### Semantic Versioning